 BOOSTING DRUG DISCOVERY AND DEVELOPMENT

-Singapore’s strong track record in clinical trial operations has also drawn leading pharmaceutical companies like Novartis, Bayer, Boehringer Ingelheim, and Roche to conduct their clinical trials here.
+Singapore’s strong track record in clinical trial operations has also drawn leading pharmaceutical companies like Novartis, Bayer and Roche to conduct their clinical trials here.
 Today, about half of the trials conducted in Singapore are oncology trials.
-Public health institutions like healthcare group Singhealth and Changi General Hospital, for example, have also invested to build a network of early phase clinical research units to support companies’ clinical trial needs, including conducting first-in-human trials.
+Singapore’s public healthcare clusters such as SingHealth, have also invested to build a network of early phase clinical research units to support companies’ clinical trial needs, including conducting first-in-human trials.

 Singapore will continue to provide an integrated research ecosystem for pharmaceutical companies, emerging biotechs and entrepreneurs to access world-class facilities and forge public private partnerships to advance the discovery and development of healthcare solutions for human health and wellness.

-At the other end of the spectrum, the vibrant start-up scene has seen the emergence of more than 50 local digital health-startups, drawing interest from regional health technology companies, investors and tech giants including Apple, IBM and Google.
+In the digital health scene, Singapore has drawn interest from regional health technology companies, investors and even tech giants including Apple, IBM and Google.